MicrosoftDocs/OfficeDocs-DeployOffice/microsoft-365-apps/deploy/deployment-guide-onenote.md

 |Microsoft Configuration Manager (current branch)| In the Office 365 Client Installation wizard, you can set **OneNote** to the **Off** position when you configure the Office settings.|
 |Microsoft Intune | On the **Configure app suite** page, you can clear the check box for OneNote in the **Select Office apps** drop-down list.|

-But, if you're allowing your users to install Office for themselves from the Office 365 portal, there's no way to exclude OneNote from being installed.
+If you're allowing your users to install Office for themselves from the Microsoft 365 portal, there's no way to exclude OneNote from being installed.

 ## OneNote for Windows 10 migration guidance